 If you're the kind of student who strives to be ahead of the game, finding a job while you're still attending university has probably crossed your mind.
 You have student loans to pay, cars to buy, and dreams to achieve.
-No one blames you for wanting to get started.
-But if you're short on work experience, where do you start?
+No one blames you for wanting to get a head start.
+But if you're short on work experience, where do you even begin?

-We're mapping out everything you need to know to set yourself up for success before you check off the long-awaited milestone of graduation.
+We're mapping out everything you need to know to set yourself up for success before you check off the long-awaited graduation milestone.
 At a glance, your resume should include your:

 It all sounds so easy, right?
 But if you're not sure what to write in each section of this critical document, we can help.
 Let's dive into the details.